Terms of offer

 (5) We shall be given the opportunity jointly to assess the reported complaints and to be present when samples of materials are taken for examination.

 (6) For a thing that has been used for a building in accordance with its normal application and has caused the defectiveness of that building, warranty claims shall become time-barred 5 years following delivery of the deliverable.
-In all other cases, warranty claims shall become time-barred 12 months following delivery.
+In all other cases, warranty claims shall become time-barred in two years following delivery.

 (7) Our warranty for defects as to quality and title shall be limited to subsequent performance.
 Within the framework of our duty of subsequent performance, at our discretion, subsequent performance may be discharged through elimination of the defect (subsequent improvement) or through the delivery of new goods (substitute delivery).
 If we do not fulfil this obligation within a reasonable period of time or if remedial performance fails despite a repeated attempt the Customer shall be entitled to demand a reduction in the purchase price or to withdraw from the contract.
 The rescission of the contract shall be excluded if the defect is insignificant.
 In addition, provided we have made partial deliveries that are free of defects, the rescission of the entire contract shall only be permissible if the Customer’s interest in the partial deliveries made has demonstrably ceased.
 Claims, especially claims for the reimbursement of expenses or claims for compensation, shall only exist within the framework of the regulations of § 10 below.
 Such faulty parts that have been replaced by new ones shall pass into our ownership, or shall remain in our ownership, as the case may be, and shall be returned to us at our request and expense.